ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 User rejection

-Our migration method: the best approach in 7 phases
+Our migration method: a proven 7-phase approach

 Each phase is designed to minimize risk and guarantee business continuity.
 No big bang -- a gradual, controlled transition.